Do you have some questions regarding how to be a blogger — professionally?

 For those of you wondering how to be a blogger, but who aren’t sure of what to actually blog about, asking yourself this can reveal the answer.
 Your goal with your blog is to become an authority in your niche.
 Thinking about what topic(s) people already see you as an authority on can help give you a solid foundation.

-Tip: The more narrow your niche, the easier time you’ll have being seen as an expert.
+Tip: The more you understand how to niche down, the easier time you’ll have being seen as an expert.
 For example, saying you’re an expert in “travel” is very broad.
 You’ll have a lot of competition, not to mention there’s no way you’d be able to be an expert in all areas of travel.
 Instead, it’s smarter to blog about “fly fishing travel” or “surf travel” to really gain the loyal following of a focused community.

 Another important benefit to becoming an expert in your niche is it makes it easier for you to create a related product or service down the line.
 If people see you as an expert on, say, travel photography and you write an e-book or create an e-course on it, you’re much more likely to make sales.